MicrosoftDocs/power-automate-docs/articles/desktop-flows/run-pad-flow.md

 ![Screenshot of the environment ID in the address line.](media/run-flow-url/find-environment-id.png)

-To find the ID of a desktop flow, launch the Power Automate console, right-click on the appropriate flow, and select **Details**.
+To find the ID of a desktop flow, launch the Power Automate console, select or right-click on the appropriate flow, and select **Details**.

 ![Screenshot of the desktop flow details.](media/run-flow-url/find-desktop-flow-id.png)